 Increased costs in several areas

 The tourist tax is currently 35 NZD (about 16 GBP) per person.
 Starting from 1 October, travellers will have to pay a fee of 100 NZD (about 46 GBP).
-The amount of the IVL will all but triple.
+In fact, the amount of the IVL will almost triple.
 Not only the International Visitor Conservation and Tourism Levy will be increased.
 New Zealand authorities previously announced that the cost of various visas will increase from 1 October.
 Tourists and other visitors will therefore be faced with higher costs in several areas.

 Criticism of the price increase